SWR2310 Firmware V2.04.04 (Previous version)

 • The encryption of data received by means of the SOFTWARE may not be removed nor may the electronic watermark be modified without permission of the copyright owner.

-This Agreement becomes effective on the day that you receive the SOFTWARE and remains effective until terminated.
+This Agreement becomes effective on the day that you agree with this Agreement and remains effective until terminated.
 If any copyright law or provision of this Agreement is violated, this Agreement shall terminate automatically and immediately without notice from Yamaha.
 Upon such termination, you must immediately abort using the SOFTWARE and destroy any accompanying written documents and all copies thereof.

 4. DISCLAIMER OF WARRANTY ON SOFTWARE